 Forget about Gen Z’s affinity for middle parts, a deep side part could be all that you need to give your thin strands a little enhancement.
 A side part can make your hair appear thicker, creating the appearance of a side-swept hairstyle with natural fullness.
 Flip your hair to one side and as it settles into place, you’ll recognize an extra lift at the roots to complement your new part.

-A volumizing shampoo and conditioner are an easy pick when you have thin, flat hair, so cue the L’Oréal Paris Elvive Hyaluron + Plump Hydrating Shampoo, Paraben-Free and L’Oréal Paris Elvive Hyaluron + Plump Hydrating Conditioner, Paraben-Free.
+A volumizing shampoo and conditioner are an easy pick when you have thin, flat hair, so reach for the L’Oréal Paris Elvive Hyaluron + Plump Hydrating Shampoo, Paraben-Free and L’Oréal Paris Elvive Hyaluron + Plump Hydrating Conditioner, Paraben-Free.
 This duo is formulated with hyaluronic acid to lock in moisture and deeply re-plump dry strands for noticeable bounce, body and shine.

 After washing your hair, finish with the L’Oréal Paris Elvive Hyaluron + Plump Moisture Plump Serum, Paraben-Free, to give your style a surge of hydration, added body and enhanced shine.